LWaetzig/obsidian-mcp/README.md

 # obsidian-mcp

-An MCP (Model Context Protocol) client that gives AI assistants direct access to your Obsidian vault.
+An MCP (Model Context Protocol) Server that gives AI assistants direct access to your Obsidian vault.
 Read, write, search, and navigate notes using natural language — with any MCP-compatible client.

 ## Contents